CuBlog/cublog-dev/README.md

 1. **Fork the repository**
 2. **Enable Jekyll**
-   - Enable the GitHub Pages
+   - Enable the GitHub Pages ans GitHub Actions for build
    - Run the "Deploy CuBlog to GitHub Pages" workflow

 3. **Preview on the GitHub Pages**